ffedox/eptic-pipelines/eptic.v4/README.txt

 - At this point users review the ASR transcriptions (check errors and improve sentence splitting)...
 - Once the transcriptions are final, they are automatically aligned.
 Need code to check existing alignments to avoid overwriting.
 - ...
-(Maybe automatic extaction could be added in future work)
+(Maybe automatic extaction could be added in future work) Texts are tagged with treetagger (add in future v4)

 What is missing?